 Yes!
 Absolutely!
 Drawing, painting, collaging, and sculpting can often be done with the most basic of art materials.

-Start with my post, Kids Art on a Budget.
+Start with this post :: Kids Art on a Budget.

 And there are so many art materials you can make.
 These 35 Homemade Art Materials are just some of what can be made inexpensively.